logo

 Problems with breach of a business tenancy?
 Thinking of forfeiture?

-Trying to forfeit a commercial lease is a last resort.
+Trying to forfeit a commercial lease and evicting a commercial tenant is a last resort.
 And as such, the law and procedure around it are complex and need to be complied with very carefully.
 Our property dispute team have plenty experience of forfeiture.

 Click here to read more about forfeiture of commercial lease